-Grandma's Fried Green Tomatoes Recipe from 1900's
+Grandma's Fried Green Tomatoes Recipe From the 1990s

 - Green tomatoes, sliced

 - 2 eggs

 - 2 tablespoons vegetable, for cooking